-Mark W. Kowlzan is 66 years old and has served as Chief Executive Officer and a director of PCA since July 2010 and as Chairman since January 2016.
+Mark W. Kowlzan is 67 years old and has served as Chief Executive Officer and a director of PCA since July 2010 and as Chairman since January 2016.
 From 1998 through June 2010, Mr. Kowlzan led PCA's containerboard mill system, first as Vice President and General Manager and then as Senior Vice President-Containerboard.
 From 1996 through 1998, Mr. Kowlzan served in various senior operating positions with PCA in its mill operations, including as manager of the Counce, Tennessee linerboard mill.
 Prior to joining PCA, Mr. Kowlzan spent 15 years at International Paper Company, where he held a series of operational and managerial positions within its mill organization.
 Mr. Kowlzan has been a member of the board of directors of American Forest & Paper Association since February 2011.
 Mr. Kowlzan was chosen to serve on our board primarily for his extensive expertise in the paper and packaging industries and his familiarity with our business through his leadership of our containerboard mill system and our company.
+Mr. Kowlzan self identifies as a Caucasian male.

-Cheryl K. Beebe is 65 years old and has served as a director of PCA since May 2008.
+Cheryl K. Beebe is 66 years old and has served as a director of PCA since May 2008.
 From February 2004 until her retirement in February 2014, Ms. Beebe served as the Chief Financial Officer of Ingredion Incorporated (formerly named Corn Products International, Inc.), a manufacturer and seller of a number of ingredients to food and industrial customers.
 Ms. Beebe previously served Ingredion as Vice President, Finance from July 2002 to February 2004, as Vice President from February 1999 to 2004 and as Treasurer from 1997 to February 2004.
 She served as Director of Finance and Planning for CPC International Inc.'s (now named Unilever BestFoods) Corn Refining Business from 1995 to 1997 and as Director of Financial Analysis and Planning for its Corn Products North America business from 1993 to 1995.
 From 1980 to 1993, she served in various financial positions in CPC's U.S. consumer food business, North American audit group and worldwide corporate treasury function.
 Ms. Beebe is a member of the board of directors of The Mosaic Company and Hanesbrands, Inc. and served on the board of directors of Convergys Corporation during the past five years.
 Ms. Beebe is a trustee of Goldman Sach Asset Management GSTII funds.
 Ms. Beebe was chosen to serve on our board primarily for her experience as a chief financial officer of a public company, her extensive financial and accounting background, and her knowledge of the manufacturing industry and the strategic and business issues and risks similar to those facing PCA.
+Ms. Beebe self identifies as a Caucasian female.

-Duane C. Farrington is 62 years old and has served as a director of PCA since August 2015.
+Duane C. Farrington is 63 years old and has served as a director of PCA since August 2015.
 Mr. Farrington was employed by State Farm Mutual Automobile Insurance Company from 1980 until his retirement in 2020.
 He served State Farm as Senior Vice President for Sales and Operations in the mid-Atlantic operation from 2005 to 2008.
-He moved to the corporate headquarters in 2009 and was named Executive Vice President and Chief Administrative Officer in 2013 and served in such position until he retired in 2020.
-In his State Farm senior leadership role, he had overall responsibility for the organization's information technology, systems and business integration, information security, and innovation functions.
+He moved to the corporate headquarters in 2009 and was named Executive Vice President and Chief integration, information security, and innovation functions.
 Mr. Farrington earned the Chartered Property Casualty Underwriter (CPCU) designation in 1995.
-Mr. Farrington was chosen to serve on our board primarily because of his extensive experience with information technology and security, as well as his business experience gained from more than 35 years of service at State Farm.
+Mr. Farrington was chosen to serve on our board primarily because of his extensive experience with information technology and security, as well as his business experience gained from 40 years of service at State Farm.
+Mr. Farrington self identifies as an African-American male.